james-card/NanoOs/README.md

 2. The Console - Polls for user input and displays process output
 3. The Memory Manager - Responsible for dynamic memory allocation and deallocation

-In addition, there is a "reserved" process slot in which non-user processes run.
-Note that only one non-user process may be running at a time.
-These processes are intended to be very short-lived so that they do not consume the slot for an extended period of time.
+In addition, there is a "reserved" process slot in which non-user processes may run.
+These processes are intended to be very short-lived so that they do not consume a slot for an extended period of time.

 ## Message Passing